Task-Driven Dictionary Learning: Proposed Formulation

-Now suppose that we are interested in predicting a variable~$\y$ in~$\YY$ from an observation~$\x$, where~$\YY$ is \emph{either a finite set of labels} for classification tasks, or a \emph{subset of $\Real^q$ for some integer~$q$} for regression tasks.
-Suppose first that $\D$ is fixed and obtained with the unsupervised formulation of Eq.~(\ref{eq:datadict}).
-Using $\alphab^\star(\x,\D)$ as features for predicting the variable~$\y$, we can learn model parameters~$\W$ by solving:
+We now assume that each signal~$\x$ in~$\XX$ is associated to a variable~$\y$ in~$\YY$, which we want to predict from~$\x$.
+Concretely, the set~$\YY$ can either be \emph{a finite set of labels} in classification tasks, or a \emph{subset of $\Real^q$ for some integer~$q$} in regression tasks.
+We can now use the sparse vector~$\alphab^\star(\x,\D)$ as a feature representation of a signal~$\x$ in a classical expected risk minimization formulation: